Fort Bragg Unified School District

 Most students are served by the district's two secondary schools, two primary schools and transitional kindergarten, none of which have overlapping grade offerings.
 To serve students with special circumstances it also operates two community day schools (each mirroring the grade offerings of one of the secondary schools), a continuation school and an adult school, as well as exercising oversight and standards compliance functions for one all grades charter school.

+In addition to Fort Bragg, the district's boundary includes Cleone.